New Year's Resolutions Statistics and Trends [2024]

 At this point we can all agree on one thing: it's hard sticking to New Year's resolutions.

-But there's hope, and hopefully, these New Year's resolutions statistics gave you some more information on the topic.
+But hopefully, these New Year's resolutions statistics gave you some more information on the topic.
 Narrowing down your main goals, planning out how to achieve those goals, and giving yourself plenty of time throughout the year are a few ways to ensure you stay with it!

 Whether you want to better your finances, improve your mental health, or make new connections, achieving your New Year's resolution can be a fun project for the year.